7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 #### Different kinds of Communication

 We may notice that there are at least two important Communication test subtypes.
 What's the difference between a test calling a Facebook API and a PostgreSQL database?
-We can control and restart the database, but we can't do anything with Facebook.
-And the tests which interact with something outside of the developer's area of control are the most expensive ones and just the source of pure evil.
+We can control and restart a database, but we can't do anything with Facebook.
+Tests that interact with something outside the developer's area of control are the most expensive ones and a pure source of pain.
 We call them *Evil Communication* tests.

 The tests which do not interact with something beyond our control may be called *Good Communication* tests.

 ### Test Space

 Now we have several axes, so we may build a multidimensional "space" consisting of at least `3*3*4=36` test classes.
-Also, we may use "distance" to the zero point as a simple scalar metric allowing us to roughly estimate which tests are "better".
+Also, we may use the "distance" to the zero point as a simple scalar metric allowing us to roughly estimate which tests are "better".

 ![Constructive Tests Space](assets/posts/2019-11-09-ctt.jpg)